 Because here’s the thing.
 There are 2 big mistakes you can make with keyword research: one is targeting keywords with too few searches, the other is targeting keywords with too many searches!

 Sounds paradoxical doesn’t it?
 But actually it makes perfect sense.
 The first is more straightforward.
 If your keyword has a low search volume (in other words very few people use that search term), then you will get very little search engine traffic, if any, from that keyword.

-If on the other hand, if your keyword has very high search volumes, then chances are you will have a lot of competition – and unless you have a website that is very highly optimised for SEO and which has a lot of authority, you are not likely to appear on page 1 or even page 2, and when you consider that 95% of searchers don’t look past page 1 of Google, that’s pretty pointless too.
+If on the other hand, your keyword has very high search volumes, then chances are you will have a lot of competition – and unless you have a website that is very highly optimized for SEO and which has a lot of authority, you are not likely to appear on page 1 or even page 2, and when you consider that 95% of searchers don’t look past page 1 of Google, that’s pretty pointless too.